PlaidCloud/website/content/en/docs/concepts/workloads/controllers/job.md

 Another pattern is for a single Job to create a Pod which then creates other Pods, acting as a sort of custom controller for those Pods.
-This allows the most flexibility, but may be somewhat complicated to get started with and offers less integration with Kubernetes.
+This allows the most flexibility, but may be somewhat complicated to get started with and offers less integration with PlaidCloud.

-One example of this pattern would be a Job which starts a Pod which runs a script that in turn starts a Spark master controller (see [spark example](https://github.com/kubernetes/examples/tree/master/staging/spark/README.md)), runs a spark driver, and then cleans up.
+One example of this pattern would be a Job which starts a Pod which runs a script that in turn starts a Spark master controller (see [spark example](https://github.com/PlaidCloud/examples/tree/master/staging/spark/README.md)), runs a spark driver, and then cleans up.

 An advantage of this approach is that the overall process gets the completion guarantee of a Job